 We made them and we make them.
 Without us, they are just regular people with lighter pockets, desperate desires and ruthless ambition.

-So let the greedy and the selfish, the callous and the inconsiderate, be who they are, and let us see them in that light.
-But for god’s sake, let’s not stay quiet as such cretins wax lyrical about a kindly, Jewish manual worker purportedly helping them to become uber-rich and famous, when we all know that such a person would be thoroughly disgusted with any association to a lifestyle that helps perpetuate ever more greed and imbalance, in an already ill-divided world.
+So let the greedy and the selfish, the callous and the inconsiderate be who they are, and let us see them in that light.
+But for god’s sake, let’s not stay quiet as such shameless individuals wax lyrical about a kindly, Jewish manual worker purportedly helping them to become uber-rich and famous, when we all know that such a person would be thoroughly disgusted with any association to a lifestyle that helps perpetuate ever more greed and imbalance in an already ill-divided world.

-Rebel Voice asks the question, When will citizens burst the stank bubbles of those living with their noses in the air, their heads in the sky (or up their own asses)?
+Rebel Voice asks the question, When will citizens burst the stank bubbles of those living with their noses in the air, their heads in the sky or, in too many cases, up their own arses?